-In recognition of the important role international artists and curators play in the ecology of a city's artistic community, the Darling Foundry welcomes up to four residents at a time to take advantage of its individual live-in studios, and take part in Montreal's artistic community.
+In recognition of the important role international artists and curators play in the ecology of a city's artistic community, the Fonderie Darling welcomes up to four residents at a time to take advantage of its individual live-in studios, and take part in Montreal's artistic community.

 All the live-in studios include: